LSE-MY457/lse-my457.github.io/index.md

 * **CIS**: Imbens and Rubin, _Causal Inference for Statistics, Social, and Biomedical Sciences_, 2015, Cambridge University Press.
 * **TE** Huntington-Klein, _The Effect: An Introduction to Research Design and Causality_, 2022, CRC Press.

+_Note_: The three textbooks have very different flavours, and are pitched at different technical levels. **MHE** is the classic graduate-level text for causal inference, and is challenging but very accessible, though now a little out of date as it was published in 2009. **CIS** is very dense and technical, and serves as a reference text for much of the foundational material in the class (weeks 1-5). **TE** is the most straightforward textbook and is very accessible and very applied, while being is lighter and less technical.

 If you are particularly interested in the course material, there will be additional readings set from the following textbooks (as well as a few articles):

 * **CMRI**: Pearl, _Causality: Models Reasoning and Inference (2nd Ed)_, 2009, Cambridge University Press.